Fairtex BGV1 Boxing Gloves 16oz Review

 The thumb and back of the fist are all one piece of leather, which adds to both the sturdiness and the visuals of the gloves.
 The thumb has been crafted in a position which I find comfortable, however seems slightly further forward than most boxing gloves.
 This is not uncommon amongst Muay Thai Style gloves, making it easier to grab on and clinch opponents.
 I’ve not found this to be a problem at all in any aspects of fighting, simply a matter of preference.

 When wearing boxing gloves for any serious punching, hand wraps are a must.
-With hand wraps on, these gloves fit fairly well, but seem to have a noticeably larger compartment than other gloves, especially to the side of the hand.
+With hand wraps on, the Fairtex BGV1 boxing gloves fit fairly well, but seem to have a noticeably larger compartment than other gloves, especially to the side of the hand.
 For people with larger hands this will be less of an issue, and once I was using the gloves it didn’t really feel like it was enough to make a big difference.

 Despite this, the gloves are somehow a lot smaller than other brands of the same weight.
 Part of this is to do with the short cuff length, but it also seems to be down to the glove having slightly denser material.
 When compared to other gloves, this size difference is really noticeable.
 This is a joy in sparring, allowing you to find gaps in your opponents guard.